 Which is better Dune or Children of Dune?

 ‘Dune’ is an exceptionally fantastic novel that introduced readers to a world of politics, ecology, and power struggle.
 With its detailed world-building and its flare of characters, action, and story, it was a novel that remained a reader’s favorite.
 ‘Children of Dune’ is the third part in the Dune series and though it is not as broad as ‘Dune,’ it is a more complex novel; this complexity arises from a world left in chaos after a heroic emperor walked into the desert.
-The book’s pivotal role in the Dune series launched a new chapter for the story.
+The book’s pivotal role in the Dune series launched a new chapter of the story.

 Who killed Paul Atreides in Children of Dune?